kyla8/kyla8.github.io/projects/cotton.md

 layout: project
 type: project
 image: img/cotton/gtec_square.png
-title: "Girls in Technology, Engineering, and Computing"
+title: "Gitls in Technology, Engineering, and Computing"
 date: 2020
 published: true
 labels:
   - Robotics
   - Cybersecurity
   - STEM
 summary: "GTEC, or Girls in Technology, Engineering, and Computing is an all girls academy.
-The girls that run this academy go by the motto, "for girls, by girls", to diminish the gender gap in the S.T.E.A.M. based fields."
+The girls that run this academy go by the motto, 'for girls, by girls', to diminish the gender gap in the S.T.E.A.M. based fields."
 ---

 Through my involvement with Kalani High School's robotics team, I was presented with a unique opportunity to spearhead an all-girls academy.
 From being a middle-school student being taught these skills to being a part of the volunteering and teaching litle kids robotics in other academies I've been a part of (freshman year of High School).
 Then, I became the project manger who runs the event.
 It was transformative to see the my own growth and change.
 After having run the event, I had the idea for a new program that focused more on the cybersecurity aspect -- Seeing that it is a rising field in the world.